-Coffey Mining Pty Ltd (Coffey Mining) under its Brazilian office in Belo Horizonte has been commissioned by Talon Metals Corp (Talon) to prepare an Independent Technical Report on Exploration and a Mineral Resource Estimate for the Trairão Iron Ore Project, in Pará State, Brazil.
+Coffey Mining Pty Ltd (Coffey Mining), through its Brazilian office in Belo Horizonte, has been commissioned by Talon Metals Corp (Talon) to prepare an Independent Technical Report on Exploration and a Mineral Resource Estimate for the Trairão Iron Project, in Pará State, Brazil.

-The Company's mineral property is considered to represent an Exploration Project which is inherently speculative in nature.
-However, Coffey Mining considers the property has been acquired based on sound technical merit.
-The property is also considered to be sufficiently prospective in general, subject to varying exploration risk degrees, to warrant further exploration and assessment of its economic potential, consistent with the programs proposed.
+Talon's mineral property is considered to represent a project at the exploration stage, as such, is inherently speculative in nature.
+However, Coffey Mining considers the property to have been acquired based on sound technical merit.
+The property is also considered to be sufficiently prospective in general, subject to varying degrees of exploration risk, to warrant further exploration and assessment of its economic potential, consistent with the programs proposed.